-Shell Energy offers home broadband from £16.99/month, with unlimited downloads and a 3% discount on fuel from Shell petrol stations.
+Shell Energy offers home broadband with unlimited downloads and a 3% discount on fuel from Shell petrol stations.

-In the UK, Shell offers a range of home broadband plans, starting from £16.99/month on an 18-month contract.
+In the UK, Shell offers a range of home broadband plans, starting from £19.99/month on an 18-month contract.
 Offered through Shell Energy, the UK-based utilities arm of Shell, the broadband plans come with unlimited downloads plus a 3% saving on fuel when you fill up your car at Shell petrol stations.
-As a special offer, you can also currently get two months free when you choose a fibre broadband plan.

 At present, Shell offers three different home broadband plans, differing based on the download speeds you’re able to get.
 Average download speeds of 11Mbit/s are available on the entry-level Fast Broadband plan, increasing up to 35Mbit/s on Superfast Fibre Broadband and 63Mbit/s on Superfast Fibre Plus Broadband.